 How to Control Your Retail Inventory

 Open-to-Buy (OTB) is merchandise budgeted for purchase by a retail store during a certain time period that has not yet been ordered.
-In other words, how much inventory can I buy without getting myself in trouble?
+In other words, how much inventory can you buy without getting into trouble?
 It is also the process of planning merchandise sales and purchases.

 Good inventory control is critical to ensuring an adequate level of stock is on hand for the number of sales being generated.

 Having too much inventory (or the wrong type) during certain periods can slow your cash flow and reduce profits with too many markdowns.
 On the other hand, if you under-buy (meaning buy too little product) and miss sales opportunities, then you are not making your potential profit (plus damaging the customer experience).
 A retailer can be sure to stock the right amount of the right products at the right time by using an Open-to-Buy plan.

 Open-to-Buy can be calculated in either units or dollars.
 However, it's best to use dollars since there are significant variations in costs between products.
 OTB is essentially the difference between how much inventory is needed and how much is actually available.
 This includes physical inventory on hand, in transit, and any outstanding orders.

 In order to take advantage of special buys or to add new products, some of the OTB dollars should be held back.

 This also allows the retailer to react to fast-selling items and quickly restock shelves.

 Consider maintaining an OTB plan for your business as a whole, but also plan for each category of merchandise you stock.
 The plan can be maintained on paper, in a spreadsheet, or by purchasing one of the several retail software packages available that contain Open-to-Buy programs.

 + Planned Markdowns